zccurti/test-fullstack/README.md

 # test-fullstack
+# To improve is to change.
-this is a test folder to work with block 4 of the class
+//this is a test folder to work with block 4 of the class